 Faculty Development Grants for Enhanced Teaching and Scholarship (ETS) are designed to encourage faculty to engage in professional activities that will enhance their growth as teachers and scholars, thereby supporting exceptional student learning.

 Research/Creative Production Grants are designed to promote faculty scholarship and creative production that enable exceptional student learning.
-These grants support projects that exceed typical faculty development activities such as conference participation or attendance or publication fees.
-These projects may include but are not limited to research 2018-19 ETS Application Guidelines 2 expenses; seed money necessary to apply for external grants; costs to bring collaborators to campus; equipment necessary for scholarly or creative production.
+These grants support projects that exceed typical faculty development activities.
+These projects may include but are not limited to research expenses; seed money necessary to apply for external grants; costs to bring collaborators to campus; equipment necessary for scholarly or creative production.

 - All full-time faculty on a continuing appointment are eligible to apply for a Faculty Development ETS Grant.

 - Applications from faculty who will not be under employment contract (due to resignation or termination) to the University of Findlay during the whole of the grant period will not be considered.
-Should a faculty member’s affiliation with UF end during the funding period, funds awarded must be repaid to the university.
+Should a faculty member’s affiliation with UF end during the funding period, fund repayment will be evaluated on a case by case basis.

-For consideration of a grant please complete the attached application and email as one PDF to [email protected].
+- Complete the grant application by the April 12 deadline.
 Incomplete proposals or proposals that do not adhere to the guidelines will not be considered.

-Download the complete application (guidelines, application form, rubric, Proposal Review Memorandum, and sample applications).
+Access the application with guidelines, application form, rubric, and Proposal Review Memorandum